 • The client takes an active role in the therapeutic process.

-• Research indicates that Psychotherapy and/or Mind/body Medicine can
+• Research indicates that Psychotherapy and/or Mind/body Medicine can greatly enhance medical treatments.

-professionals occurs upon the client’s request and completion of the appropriate consent forms.
+• Treatment coordination with physicians and/or other health care professionals occurs upon the client’s request and completion of the appropriate consent forms.

 • Referrals are made if the client requests or requires psychotropic medication evaluation, hospitalization or any other course of treatment.

 • Limited space is available for Individual Appointments.